Charles Lewis Tiffany: Biography

+In 1851, Tiffany played a key role in adopting the English standard of sterling silver in the United States, making Tiffany & Co. the first American firm to use the British silver standard of 92.5% purity.
+This standard later became the benchmark for the U.S. Sterling Standard.

 In 1853, the company was reorganized under the name Tiffany and Company, and opened branches in Paris (1850) and London (1868).
 The store also relocated uptown to a Fifth Avenue site in that decade.
 At the beginning of the American Civil War, foreseeing that the jewelry business would suffer, Tiffany turned most of his capital to the manufacture of swords, medals, and other war materials.

+Charles Lewis Tiffany is credited with introducing the six-prong "Tiffany Setting" engagement ring in 1886, designed to enhance the visibility and brilliance of the diamond.
+He also introduced the "Tiffany Blue Box," which became widely recognized as a symbol of the company.
+He served a diverse clientele that included U.S. presidents such as Abraham Lincoln as well as prominent American families.

 Tiffany was publicly embarrassed in an 1872 diamond and gemstone hoax perpetrated by Philip Arnold that cost investors more than half a million dollars.

-In collaboration with Thomas Edison, Tiffany created footlights and other devices for theater lighting.
-As a result, Broadway shows became more popular.
+As Broadway shows became more popular, Tiffany collaborated with Thomas Edison on footlights and other devices for theater lighting.

 The firm acquired and sold some of the French Crown Jewels in 1887, solidifying its reputation as merchants of high quality.

 Charles Tiffany died at his home in Manhattan on February 18, 1902, at age ninety.
 At the time of his death, his company was capitalized at more than $2 million and was acknowledged as the most prominent jewelry company in North America.